 What happens in a drive-by download?

-- A drive-by download starts when a user goes to a legitimate but compromised website.
-When the user accesses the website, the cyber adversary’s malicious code exploits weaknesses or other vulnerabilities in the user’s browser or browser plugins, allowing the download of malicious files to the user's computer.
-The downloaded files could enable the adversary to have full access and control of the user's computer, either to steal valuable information or to launch denial of service attacks against other users on the Internet.
+A drive-by download occurs when a user visits a legitimate but compromised website.
+When the user accesses the website, an adversary’s malicious code exploits weaknesses or other security vulnerabilities in the user’s web browser or web browser plug-ins allowing the download of malicious files to the user's computer.
+The downloaded files enable the adversary to have full access and control of the user's computer, either to steal valuable information or to launch denial-of-service attacks against other users on the Internet.

-- Another form of a drive-by download is ‘malvertisement’, which is commonly Flash Player-based and takes advantage of unpatched software.
-Disguised as legitimate advertisers, cyber adversaries implant their malicious software in an advertisement on a legitimate website.
-When the victim views the advertisement, the malware will start to infect the victim’s computer.
+Another form of a drive-by download is ‘malvertisement’, which is commonly Flash Player-based and takes advantage of unpatched software.
+Disguised as legitimate advertisers, an adversary implants their malicious software in an advertisement on a legitimate website.
+When a user views the advertisement, the malware infects their computer.

-- Most drive-by downloads require scripts to be loaded from third party sites.
-Cyber adversaries inject inline frame codes into a legitimate website, which will load malicious software hosted on another website operated by the adversaries when the website is visited.
+Most drive-by downloads require scripts to be loaded from third party websites.
+An adversary can inject inline frame codes into legitimate websites, which then load malicious software hosted on other websites operated by the adversary when a compromised website is visited.

-- Search engine optimisation (SEO) is another technique often used in conjunction with a drive-by download exploit.
+Search engine optimisation (SEO) is another technique often used in conjunction with a drive-by download exploit.
 SEO increases a website’s visibility in a search engine.
-Generally, the higher or more often a website appears in the search result, the more traffic the website is likely to receive from the search engine’s users.
-Cyber adversaries use SEO to promote their malicious websites in search engines to increase the chance of getting traffic to their website for the exploit to occur.
+Generally, the higher or more often a website appears in a search result, the more traffic the website is likely to receive from the search engine’s users.
+An adversary can use SEO to promote their malicious websites in search engines to increase the chance of getting traffic to their website for the exploit to occur.

-- There are malware kits available which target specific browser or software flaws, including Adobe PDF, Microsoft's Internet Explorer, as well as other browser plug-ins.
-The server to which these kits are connected can use HTTP request headers from a browser to determine which specific exploits are most likely to work on the victim’s computer.
+There are malware kits available which target specific web browsers or software flaws, including Adobe Reader, Microsoft Internet Explorer and web browser plug-ins.
+The server to which these kits are connected can use HTTP request headers from a web browser, to determine which specific exploits are most likely to work on a user’s computer.

-- Strategy 1: Implementing application whitelisting.
-In many cyber incidents witnessed by the Cyber Security Operations Centre, application whitelisting was the only strategy able to stop drive-by downloads from executing the malicious software.
+- Implement application whitelisting.
+In many successful cyber security incidents application whitelisting would have been the only mitigation strategy able to stop drive-by downloads from executing malicious software.

-- Strategies 2 and 3: Patching applications and operating system vulnerabilities, especially Java and Flash.
-Old versions of a product are more vulnerable to these exploits.
-Keep all applications up to date.
+- Patch applications and operating system security vulnerabilities, especially Java and Flash.
+Old versions of applications are more vulnerable to drive-by downloads.
+Keep all applications up-to-date.

-- Strategy 4: Minimising the number of users with domain or administrator privileges.
-Limit the ability for users with administrator privileges to have access to email and the Internet by employing separate unprivileged workstations or accounts for these purposes.
+- Minimise the use of domain and administrator privileges.
+Limit the ability for users with domain or administrator privileges to have access to email and the Internet by employing separate unprivileged workstations or accounts for these purposes.

-- Strategies 16 and 17: Implement domain whitelisting for all domains including HTTPS/SSL domains, to only enable trusted domains to be accessed by users.
-This will not prevent drive-by download attacks, but it will prevent secondary malicious websites from loading.
+- Implement domain whitelisting for all domains, including HTTPS domains, to only allow trusted domains to be accessed by users.
+This will not prevent drive-by downloads but it will prevent secondary malicious websites from loading.

-- Strategy 25: Install and maintain updated antivirus software capable of scanning Internet traffic and detecting exploits.
+- Install and maintain updated antivirus software capable of scanning internet traffic and detecting exploits.